History as written by Ivan J. McKenrick

 The M.P.
 Moller Organ company remained in business until 1992.
 After the closing of the company, the Allen Organ company purchased the rights to the M.P.
 Moller name and all records associated with the company.
 All historical documents were turned over to the Organ Historical Society (OHS).
 The OHS was able to work with the church Organ Restoration Committee to locate one of the original contracts for the organ as well as the Opus numbers for the organs.
 The first M.P.
 Moller organ that was installed in 1901 was Opus 352.
 The current M.P.
 Moller organ (installed in 1915) is Opus 1953.

 In the last few years, the church has become aware that the console and Echo chamber are in need of major repairs.
 In 2016, the church Session authorized the formation of a committee to begin fundraising and determine the best path to restoring the organ.
 The Echo Chamber sustained severe damage from a water leak in the roof.
 Plaster fell off the walls and ceiling into pipes and many pipes have been damaged.
-The repairs in the chamber began in January 2017.
-This process will take several steps and should conclude by January 2018.
+The repairs in the chamber began in January 2017 and were completed in June 2017.
 The console has many parts that have begun to disintegrate.
-The Organ Restoration Committee has been working with different organ builders to determine what options are possible to restore or replace the console.
+The Organ Restoration Committee and the church Session voted in November 2017 to move forward with the Allen Organ Company.
+The new console will arrive in July 2018!